elainejiangg/LINK-Federal-State-Benefits-RAG-Chatbot/README.md

 - Build adminstrator interface such that the team at Healthier Democracy, hospitals, and other organizations can simply upload benefit documents to the app, updating the chatbot's knowledge base.

 # Similar Past Projects
-- Amika at MIT Media Lab Fluid Interfaces: https://drive.google.com/file/d/1qPKe5Ok0HKYoR-RVM7ctCEQR-lKeflHB/view?usp=sharing Used OpenAI Assistants API to dynamically build profiles of user and their relationships through consistent conversation, storing information as structured data in MongoDB.
-Also manages email reminder notifications to help user keep in touch with loved ones.
+- Amika chatbot webapp at MIT Media Lab Fluid Interfaces: https://drive.google.com/file/d/1qPKe5Ok0HKYoR-RVM7ctCEQR-lKeflHB/view?usp=sharing Used OpenAI Assistants API to dynamically build profiles of user and their relationships through consistent conversation, extracting and converting information from conversations into structured data stored in MongoDB.
+Also, manages email reminder notifications to help user keep in touch with loved ones.